TurnkeyTyranny/yealink-push-server/README.md

 ## License

-This project is licensed under the MIT License
+This software is free to be used for non commercial purposes.
+You can use it at your company, but don't try to sell it.
+All copyright remains with the original Author.